PHD IN RHETORIC AND WRITING

 The following doctoral concentrations are currently available:

-1. AL 881 Teaching with Technology (or an acceptable alternative)
+AL 881 Teaching with Technology (3 credits; or an acceptable alternative)

-WRA 992 Seminar in Language, Literacy, and Pedagogy
+WRA 992 Seminar in Literacy Studies (3 credits)

-WRA 872 Methods of Research in Language Learning and Literacy
+WRA 872 Methods of Research in Rhetoric and Writing (3 credits)

 Electives for concentration (6 credits, assembled in consultation with student’s committee)